sneakertack/nvar/README.md

 DB_URL="${DB_USER}:${DB_PASS}@$DB_HOST:$DB_PORT/${DB_NAME}" # Curly braces are optional.
 Can be done within double quotes, or unquoted.
 ```

+Feel free to review the [test results](https://github.com/sneakertack/nvar/blob/master/tests/results.txt), which also doubles as a specification for the syntax that can be accepted by the module.

 ## API

 Here is a list of options you can pass in as an options object to `nvar`: